 Information that is stored on a blockchain cannot be edited, only added to.
 To edit the information stored on a blockchain a network-wide consensus is required.
 In other words, every node on the network would need to approve the change.
 Since there are usually hundreds or even thousands of nodes on a given blockchain network, it would be virtually impossible to make such a change.
 A database typically only requires the permission of its administrators or a particular piece of software to edit or remove information.

 While a database often holds only the more recent information, a blockchain holds all of the information that was ever added to it.
 Therefore, a blockchain may be better suited to hold pieces of information which require permanence, such as marriage, birth, and death certificates and other kinds of legal records.
 A database is better suited to hold pieces of information that are subject to change, such as research records that may need to be updated to maintain accuracy and avoid confusion.

 Because blockchain-based networks are decentralized, the data is impervious to hacking.
 When a large group of data is stored on a central server, a hacker that gains access to the server can collect a lot of data at once.
 This can have disastrous consequences.

 For example, if a bank’s server is hacked, thousands of customers may be made victims of theft and identity fraud.
 If the server is otherwise destroyed, the data is destroyed with it.
 As a result of this, institutions that use centralized servers to protect large amounts of valuable data may spend huge figures on keeping them safe.

 In a blockchain-based network, more than half of the nodes would have to be compromised to gain access to encrypted data that would leave users in vulnerable positions.
-This is called a 51% Attack, and there is no recorded instance of such an attack ever actually happening–at this moment in history, it is purely theoretical.
+This is called a 51% Attack.
+In this scenario, hackers are able to take control of the majority of a blockchain network and make changes at will via majority consensus.

 Because blockchains are distributed ledgers, encrypting information on them requires much computational power.